Belmont Abbey College dorm sex assault suspect to appear in court

 BELMONT, N.C.
-(QUEEN CITY NEWS) – A suspect accused of sexually assaulting a student at a Belmont Abbey College dormitory will appear in court on Monday.
+(QUEEN CITY NEWS) — A man accused of sexually assaulting a student at a Belmont Abbey College dormitory will appear in court on Monday.

 John Alexander, 38, is accused of inappropriately touching a student after entering Belmont Abbey College’s resident halls earlier this month.